KnBrckr/picasa-album-uploader/readme.txt

 == Upgrade Notice ==

-= 0.x =
+= 1.0 =
-FIXME -
+The first release!
+This is what you want!

-== Theme Additions ==
+== Theme Formatting ==

+When formatting the upload confirmation dialog displayed by Picasa, it is best to avoid links that will navigate away from the upload confirmation screen.
+The plugin will handle redirecting to the WordPress login screen to validate the user as necessary.

 There are two ways for a theme to control the output of the upload dialog displayed by Picasa Desktop.

 1. The variable `$wp_query-> is_picasa_album_slug` will be set if the page is being handled by the plugin.
-2. Three templates files can be used to configure the page.
+2. Three templates files can be used to configure the page:  `page-picasa_album_uploader.php`, `header-picasa_album_uploader.php`, `footer-picasa_album_uploader.php`

-FIXME Make following sub-bullets under 2. above.
-Or make a table?
+* `page-picasa_album_uploader.php` –

-The file `picasa_album_uploader/templates/page-picasa_album_uploader.php`, supplied by the plugin, is the default page template used to display the upload confirmation screen.
+The file `picasa_album_uploader/templates/page-picasa_album_uploader.php`, supplied by the plugin, is the default page template used to display the upload confirmation dialog.
 This file can be copied to the active template and modified as needed.
+* `header-picasa_album_uploader.php` and `footer-picasa_album_uploader.php` –

-If they exist in the active theme, the plugin will use the template files header-picasa_album_uploader.php and footer-picasa_album_uploader.php for the header and footer respectively.
-If they do not exist, the header.php and footer.php files from the active theme will be used.
+If they exist in the active theme, the plugin will use the template files `header-picasa_album_uploader.php` and `footer-picasa_album_uploader.php` for the header and footer respectively.
+If they do not exist, the `header.php` and `footer.php` files from the active theme will be used.

-When formatting the page, it is best to avoid links that will navigate away from the upload confirmation screen.
-The plugin will handle redirecting to the WordPress login screen to validate the user as necessary.